wifisensing/PicoScenes-Manual/source/scenarios.rst

     Up to 3x3 MIMO
     "

-.. [#] QCA9300 measures CSI only for the 802.11n format frames with *HT-Sound* flag *ON*; while IWL5300 does not measures CSI for *HT-Sound=ON* frames.
-This contradiction means QCA9300 and IWL5300 cannot measure CSI for same frames.
-PicoScenes by default sets *HT-Sound=ON* for 802.11n frames.
-For IWL5300 Rx end, users should append ``--5300`` to Tx end commands.
+.. [#] QCA9300 only measures CSI for 802.11n format frames when the *HT-Sound* flag is set to *ON*, whereas IWL5300 does not measure CSI for frames with *HT-Sound=ON*.
+This contradiction implies that QCA9300 and IWL5300 cannot measure CSI for the same frames.
+By default, PicoScenes sets *HT-Sound=ON* for 802.11n frames.
+For the IWL5300 Rx end, users should append ·· to the Tx end commands.